How to Get From Santo Domingo to Las Terrenas

 Estimated 4-day rental cost: $310 (includes rental, tolls, gas, insurance)

-Is safe drive from Santo Domingo to Samaná?
+Is it safe to drive from Santo Domingo to Samaná?

 Driving from Santo Domingo to Samaná is generally considered safe, especially during the day and if you stick to the main highways.
 The Autopista del Nordeste (Route 7), also known as the Samaná Toll Road, connects the two areas and is generally in good condition.